-Changes in the following areas are to be reported in writing to HSS, OAAS and the fiscal intermediary's Provider Enrollment Section, within the time specified in the Health Standards Section (HSS) licensing rule:
+Changes in the following areas are to be reported in writing to HSS, OAAS and the fiscal intermediary's Provider Enrollment Section, within the time specified in the HSS licensing rule:

-- Provider's entity name ("doing business as" name);
+- 1. Provider's entity name ("doing business as" name);

-- Key administrative personnel;
+- 2. Key administrative personnel;

-- Ownership;
+- 3. Ownership;

-- Physical location;
+- 4. Physical location;

-- Mailing address;
+- 5. Mailing address;

-- Telephone number; and
+- 6. Telephone number; and

-- Account information affecting electronic funds transfer (EFT).
+- 7. Account information affecting electronic funds transfer (EFT).

-When a provider closes or decides to no longer participate in the Medicaid program, the provider must give at least a 30 calendar day written advance notice to all recipients served and their responsible representatives, and LDH (OAAS and HSS) prior to discontinuing service.
+When a provider closes or decides to no longer participate in the Medicaid program, the provider must give at least a 30 calendar day written advance notice to all beneficiaries served and their responsible representatives, and LDH (OAAS and HSS) prior to discontinuing service.